theima/ein/README.md

 > **Note:** At the moment the view will have to be hooked to the root node manually.
 The Async mixin must be added.
 A temporary function, initApp, is used to connect the view to the root node.
 All elements and maps are sent in as parameters to this function.

-The view will generate a representation of the model, which can be presented in a media through a renderer.
+The view will generate a representation of the model, which can be presented in a medium through a renderer.
 At the moment only a HTML renderer is available.
 The view is applied as a map on the root nodes model updates so that each state update will result in an updated view.
 That view will den be sent to the renderer.

 ### Views